 Art Appreciation is great way to spend time in your child’s classroom!
 We assign you an artist, provide background materials, art examples and suggested hands-on projects.
 You’ll work with your child’s teacher to schedule and present a 30-minute lesson in the classroom.
 Lessons take place once per quarter, for a total of four lessons per grade.

-If you’re a returning volunteer, you may find what you’re looking for in our list of Quick Links on the right sidebar of this page.
-New volunteers may read on for more information about Art Appreciation at Cossitt.
+You may find what you’re looking for in our list of Quick Links on the right sidebar of this page.
 Don’t hesitate to contact the committee chair for your grade with questions.
 Thanks again for giving your time!

 Grades 1, 5 and 6: Sarah Baur firstname.lastname@example.org

 Grades 2, 3, and 4: Kim Schau Kimberly@schau.name

 Step One: Find your assignment.

 This year we switched to SignUpGenius and signing up for individual slots.
 Please CLICK HERE to see your volunteer slot.
 If you are not able to volunteer during the month that you signed up, please contact another parent within the same class to determine if assignments can be traded.

 The Art Appreciation program is not designed to teach art, but to share an appreciation of artists and artistic expressions of all kinds.
 Care is taken to select lessons that are appropriate for each grade level.
 We also include an art lesson to coincide with each grade’s annual CCC (Celebrating Cossitt Curriculum) event.

 Please CLICK HERE for more information on artists and themes by grade level.